-This engine type is designed to run on fuel gas or on liquid fuel.
-The fuel gas is evaporated Liquefied Natural Gas (LNG).
+This engine type is designed to run on gas fuel or on liquid fuel.
+The gas fuel is evaporated Liquefied Natural Gas (LNG).
 The liquid fuel comprises a wide range of marine fuels such as Marine Gas Oil (MGO) and Heavy Fuel Oil (HFO) of varying qualities.
 This fuel flexibility is made possible by WinGD's low-pressure technology.
 The operating mode can be changed while the engine is running without any loss of power.

-Certified Tier III: Gas mode
+Gas mode: Certified Tier III

 In gas mode the main fuel is natural gas.
 The natural gas is injected into the engine at low pressure.
 The gas fuel is ignited by injecting pilot fuel.
-The amount of injected pilot fuel is approximately 1-2% of the total energy consumption of the engine.
-Gas injection is hydraulically actuated and electronically controlled.
-Independent micro-injectors and the fuel system inject the pilot fuel.
+The amount of injected pilot fuel is approximately 1% of the total energy consumption of the engine at 100% Contracted Maximum Continuous Rating (CMCR) engine power.
+Project-specific values are available in the GTD.
+Gas fuel injection is hydraulically actuated and electronically controlled.
+Independent micro-injectors and the pilot fuel system inject the pilot fuel.
 The pilot fuel can be Marine Diesel Oil (MDO) or MGO.
+The gas mode of the X-DF2.0 engine uses the iCER system, which operates above approximately 26% CMCR engine power.

-Certified Tier II: Diesel mode
+Diesel mode: Certified Tier II

 The main fuel injectors inject the main fuel (HFO, MDO or MGO) in diesel mode.
-To prevent clogging of the nozzles, the pilot fuel micro-injectors remain in operation at a reduced injection rate which is approximately 0.5% of the total fuel consumption of the engine.
+To prevent clogging of the nozzles, the pilot fuel micro-injectors remain in operation at a reduced injection rate.
+Project-specific values are available in the GTD.
 The X-DF engine operates in diesel mode with either residual marine fuel (HFO) or with marine distillate fuel (MDO or MGO) which must be in accordance with the ISO 8217:2017 specification.
-The HFO can have a maximum viscosity of 700cSt.
+The HFO can have a maximum viscosity of 700 cSt.
 The MDO comprises either DMB or DFB, while the MGO comprises either DMA, DFA, DMZ or DFZ, according to the category definitions in the ISO 8217:2017 specification.